jonas-kell/batch-viewer-for-reddit/README.md

 If used only locally and/or with different ssl-termination, the proxy may run without self signed certificate/SSL.
 Only if you want to use the certs from the local folder, add the flag `--ssl`.

+#### Arguments: Port

+If an extra reverse proxy is used, it is probably necessary to run the server on a different port.
+You can use `--port=12323` to achieve this.

+Default is `9376` and the application expects this port to be the correct one in the end.

 #### Arguments: Tor

 When you add the flag `--tor`, the proxy will attempt to pass all the traffic through the tor network.